awcodes/filament-badgeable-column/README.md

 ## Separator

 The default separator between the column text and the badges is '&mdash;'.
-If you would like to use a different separator, use `separateWith()` method to set character to be used as a separator.
+If you would like to use a different separator, use the `separateWith()` method to set a character or characters to be used as a separator.

 ```php
 use Awcodes\FilamentBadgeableColumn\Components\Badge;